cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 I noticed an earlier [basepaws blog post](https://www.basepaws.com/blog/new-basepaws-reports-announcement-136) which looked relatively good (in that the cat was >50% polycat).
 However, that is often not what I see in the [Facebook discussion group](https://www.facebook.com/groups/BasepawssadorsCatDNAClub), and I would expect that most cats should be polycats.
 Nevertheless, that is the sort of thing that I am trying to look into.

+It's a separate project, but there are also pictures of some of the "[trios](http://felinegenetics.missouri.edu/99lives/successfully-sequenced-cats)" from the 99 Lives project, to get an idea about the difference in physical appearance among highly-related but admixed cats.
+In other words, I think "appearance" versus "relatedness/kinship" is kind of like "traits" versus "ancestry."

 -----------------

 **Code Notes**